Pawel190/swatplus/doc/decision_table_application_index_initialization.md

 The same executable and inputs could also complete successfully because the failure depended on undefined memory contents.

-The failure is unrelated to GWFLOW.
-It was exposed while running a model that also enabled the groundwater-flow module.

 ## Root cause

 `dtbl_lum(i)%act_app` was allocated in `src/dtbl_lum_read.f90` without an